Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Expected Runtime as an Observable

 \subsection{Representation Theorem}

-Recall from \cite{NC} (or any standard textbook of quantum mechanics) that an observable of a quantum system with state Hilbert space $\HH$ is described by a Hermitian operator $A$ on $\HH$.
+The notion of observable is a cornerstone of quantum mechanics.
+Recall from \cite{NC} (or any standard textbook of quantum mechanics) that an observable of a quantum system with state Hilbert space $\HH$ is mathematically described by a Hermitian operator $A$ on $\HH$.
 It determines a quantum measurement with the eigenvalues of $A$ being the possible outcomes.
 If the system's current state is $\rho$ and we perform the measurement on it, then nondeterminism may happen here: different outcomes may occur with certain probabilities.
 But we have a statistical law; that is, one can assert that the expectation (average value) of the outcomes is $\mathit{tr}(A\rho)$.